samsquire/ideas4/README.md

 context.query_all("post_to_category")

 ```
 This loop can now be queried but not efficiently.
+It associates a category with a post.

 We need some way of matching equivalent loops and deciding which loop to index.
+And depending on your processing problem, decide which data source to use to solve the query.

+We can also generate all variations of data structures storage approach from the looped data structure.
+Each shall be useful depending on circumstance.

+We might infer that you could store the category directly on the post for efficiency.